zilishen/documentation/content/nms/nginx-agent/install-nginx-agent.md

 ## Configuring the NGINX Agent

-The following sections explain how to configure the NGINX Agent using configuration files, CLI flags, and environment variables.
+The following sections explain how to configure NGINX Agent using configuration files, CLI flags, and environment variables.

 {{<note>}}

-- The NGINX Agent interprets configuration values set by configuration files, CLI flags, and environment variables in the following priorities:
+- NGINX Agent interprets configuration values set by configuration files, CLI flags, and environment variables in the following priorities:

   1. CLI flags overwrite configuration files and environment variable values.
   2. Environment variables overwrite configuration file values.
   3. Config files are the lowest priority and config settings are superseded if either of the other options is used.

-- The NGINX Agent is configured by default to connect to the NGINX Management Suite on port 443 based on the address used to download the install script.
+- NGINX Agent is configured by default to connect to the NGINX Management Suite on port 443 based on the address used to download the install script.
 If this setting doesn't work, you can change the `server` fields in the `nginx-agent.conf` file.
 Instructions are provided in the following sections.

 - Open any required firewall ports or SELinux/AppArmor rules for the ports and IPs you want to use.